 Oops!
 I guess I needed a little more practice.

 After I got my license, I drove any and every time that I had an excuse.
 I would pick my sister up at school, take my other sister to her job, chauffeur my father and mother to anywhere they might be going.
 I took advantage of any and all reasons to drive.
 I still love to drive.
 My problem now is, so does my son.
 Every time that we go anywhere, he wants to drive.
-I tell myself that it’s good practice for his road test.
-We drive just to drive, we practice parallel parking, and we dodge rogue drivers, many of whom should never have received licenses themselves.
-There is the occasional white knuckle moment, but basically, he is already a very good driver.

 After all of the years and the thousands of miles that I have driven, I have never taken driving for granted.
 It still holds the same thrill for me that it did at age three, although I have decided that it’s better to stick to the road instead of driving into the side of a neighbor’s house.
 It feels good to see my son’s excitement as he discovers the joys of driving, but I still want my turn behind the wheel.